ElektraInitiative/libelektra/examples/highlevel/README.md

 This folder contains an example on how to use the high-level API.

-The example is built using CMake, but you can use any build system you like, as long as you setup your include directories and linked libraries correctly.
-The high-level API uses the same include directory as the rest of elektra, and you need to link against at least
+The example is provided for CMake and pkg-config build systems, but you can use any build system you like, as long as you setup your include directories and linked libraries correctly.
+The high-level API uses the same include directory as the rest of elektra, and you need to link against at least `elektra`, `elektra-highlevel` and `elektra-kdb`.
-`elektra-highlevel`, `elektra-kdb` and `elektra-ease`.

 ## Setup